 Depending on where you’re at in the South (Georgia, perhaps), this Charlie Daniels Band classic may as well be considered the 2nd National Anthem.
 It's been covered a billion times by a million bands, the story has been animated, done with stop-motion and claymation, turned into children's books, and more.

 Aaron McAvoy, like many of us, has a washing machine that makes entirely too much noise.
 Sometimes if you’re careful, you can balance the clothes just right when you toss'em in, and stop it a few times throughout the cycle process to re-calibrate it, and it won’t be that bad.
 But there’s still something unnerving about a loud washer clinging, clanging, and banging for an hour.
 Especially when there's no excuse like some tennis shoes or a cinder block inside it.
+The worst is when they start walking themselves across the laundry room.

-And that’s exactly what this guy did:
+And that’s exactly what this guy did by producing a duet with his janky washing machine:

 The original version of The Devil Went Down To Georgia was recorded under the title “Lonesome Fiddle Blues”, except it was an octave lower.
 Charlie Daniels played guitar on that track, and a few years later he bumped it up an octave, added words, and the rest is history.